AdobeDocs/workfront.en/help/product-announcements/product-releases/fusion-release-activity/fusion-feb-1.md

 description: This page describes all enhancements made in Adobe Workfront Fusion the week of February 1, 2021.
 ---

-# `Workfront Fusion` release activity:&nbsp;Week of February 1, 2021
+# Workfront Fusion release activity:&nbsp;Week of February 1, 2021

-This page describes all enhancements made in `Adobe Workfront Fusion` the week of `February 1, 2021`.
+This page describes all enhancements made in Adobe Workfront Fusion the week of February 1, 2021.

 For a list of all recent changes, see [Adobe Workfront Fusion release activity](../../../product-announcements/product-releases/fusion-release-activity/fusion-release-activity.md).

-For a list of recent bug fixes in `Workfront Fusion`, see the [ `Workfront` Maintenance Updates](https://one.workfront.com/s/article/Workfront-Maintenance-Updates-1882317350) page and check for any updates labeled `Workfront Fusion` Maintenance Update.
+For a list of recent bug fixes in Workfront Fusion, see the [Workfront Maintenance Updates](https://one.workfront.com/s/article/Workfront-Maintenance-Updates-1882317350) page and check for any updates labeled Workfront Fusion Maintenance Update.

 <!--
 Create and use templates in your Workfront Fusion scenarios To help you create scenarios with more speed and consistency, we've introduced Templates into Workfront Fusion.
 Now you can create templates for your common scenarios and share them with your team, or make them public for anyone in your organization to use.
 You can create these template from scratch, or you can create them from existing scenarios.
 You can even set up an in-template wizard that helps your users understand how to use the template.
 For more information, see Scenario Templates.